 What to do when you’re involved in a collision

-Ontario law requires that drivers who are involved in a collision must surrender their drivers licence information, insurance information and vehicle information to the other involved drivers.
+Ontario law requires that drivers who are involved in a collision must surrender their drivers licence, insurance, and vehicle information to the other involved drivers.

 - If anyone has suffered an injury resulting in the person being transported to a hospital or there is any evidence of criminality CALL 911 right away.